amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

       // start - end
       "extent": 11,

-      // How important is this?
-Can be "suggestion", "warning", or "error".
+      // How important is this("suggestion", "warning", or "error")?
       "severity": "warning",

       // Possible replacements.